Don’t be fooled by tax scammers out to steal your identity or money.

 5. “Tax transcript” emails

-“The scam is especially problematic for businesses whose employees might open the malware because this malware can spread throughout the network and potentially take months to successfully remove,” says the IRS.
+“The scam is especially problematic for businesses whose employees might open the malware because this malware can spread throughout the network and potentially take months to remove successfully,” says the IRS.

 Find out: How to Settle Tax Debt